triton-inference-server/model_analyzer/docs/launch_modes.md

    protocol using the `--triton-grpc-endpoint`, and `--triton-http-endpoint` flags.
 You should also make sure that same GPUs are available to the Inference Server and Model Analyzer and they are on the same machine.
 Model Analyzer does not currently support profiling remote GPUs.
+Triton Server in this mode needs to be launched with `--model-control-mode explicit` flag to support loading/unloading of the models.